Q&A - Disputing a Red Light Ticket

 Because I am a N driver, I will get my driver's license suspended if I plead guilty and I really don't want that happen.

-Proving a Red Light Violation
+Red Light Law

-The main points to be proven are that there was a red traffic signal at the intersection, that you had not yet crossed the stop line, crosswalk or entered the intersection itself before the signal turned red and that you did so afterward.
+The main points to be proven are that there was a red traffic signal at the intersection, that you had not yet crossed the stop line, crosswalk or entered the intersection itself before the signal turned red and that you did so afterwards.

-If this was the case, there is no defense in saying that it was unsafe to stop except perhaps if you could convince the justice that doing so would have resulted in death or serious bodily harm.
+If this was the case, there is no defence in saying that it was unsafe to stop except perhaps if you could convince the justice that doing so would have resulted in death or serious bodily harm.
 That is very difficult to prove.

 Similarly, it would not be a good thing to say that you were going too fast to stop.